 Cuba's telecommunications infrastructure is outdated and inadequate, and modernization will require significant investment in equipment to improve Internet access, voice and data transmission, banking, credit card transactions, and the like.
-In the event that U.S. restrictions are lifted, the potential for U.S. exports of telecommunications equipment1031 to Cuba is mixed.
+In the event that U.S. restrictions are lifted, the potential for U.S. exports of telecommunications equipment to Cuba is mixed.
 It is limited by several factors, including the monopoly position of Cuba's telecommunications service company, Empresa de Telecomunicaciones de Cuba S.A.
 (ETECSA); the hesitancy of the Cuban government to purchase U.S. goods in this sensitive sector; and the presence of certain foreign producers that have an entrenched position in the Cuban market and close relationships with the Cuban government.
-At the same time, opportunities for increased U.S. exports of telecommunications generations market, and then to the enterprise (business) segment1032 of the Cuban telecommunications market, and then to the wireless segment.
+At the same time, opportunities for increased U.S. exports of telecommunications equipment may follow U.S. and other foreign investment in Cuba to the enterprise (business) segment to the Cuban telecommunications market, and then to the wireless segment.
 Export potential may depend on the inclination and ability of U.S. telecommunications service providers to operate in Cuba, as well as pressure from both Cuban and international businesses for better telecommunications in Cuba to support increased tourism and provide the infrastructure necessary to attract foreign investment.

-The U.S. communications equipment industry, producing telephone apparatus, radio and television broadcasting equipment, and wireless equipment, employed about 107,100 workers and had shipments of \$44.3 billion in 2013, the most recent year for which data are available.1033 The U.S. industry includes many U.S.-based global producers of telecommunications equipment, such as Cisco Systems, Avaya, Brocade Communications Systems, and Juniper Networks, which supply the market segments for landlines, mobile
+The U.S. communications equipment industry, producing telephone apparatus, radio and television broadcasting equipment, and wireless equipment, employed about 107,100 workers and had shipments of \$44.3 billion in 2013, the most recent year for which data are available.
+The U.S. industry includes many U.S.-based global producers of telecommunications equipment, such as Cisco Systems, Avaya, Brocade Communications Systems, and Juniper Networks, which supply the market segments for landlines, mobile